Kingston, Georgia

 Kingston is a village in Bartow County, Georgia, United States.
 The population was 722 at the 2020 census.

 Geography

-Kingston is located in west-central Bartow County at (34.235749, -84.944648).
+Kingston is located in west-central Bartow County.

 According to the United States Census Bureau, the city has a total area of 3.3 km2, all land.

 Georgia State Route 293 (Kingston Highway) passes through the center of town, leading southeast 11 mi to Cartersville and west 13 mi to Rome.
 U.S. Route 411 is a four-lane highway that passes 1 mi south of Kingston, connecting the same two larger communities.

 History

 Native American tribes once inhabited the area.
 People of the Mississippian culture were in the vicinity until about 1500 AD.
 Cherokee removal occurred locally by 1838.
 White settlers were moved in as early as 1832, after a land lottery.
 The city was named for John Pendleton King, a United States Senator from Georgia.

 On April 12, 1862, James J. Andrews with 18 Union soldiers in disguise, and 1 civilian, having seized the locomotive The General at Big Shanty (now Kennesaw) intending to wreck the Western and Atlantic Railroad, were forced to side-track here and wait for the southbound freights to pass.
 After a long delay The General continued north.
 Pursuing from Big Shanty, William Allen Fuller (conductor) led a crew which used a push-car and other means and eventually caught the highjackers.

 Confederate hospitals located here during 1862–1864.
 250 Confederate and two Union soldiers died of wounds, disease and sickness.
 These men were wounded in the battles of Perryville, Chickamauga, Missionary Ridge, and in the Dalton-Kingston Campaign.
 The patients were moved to Atlanta in May 1864 to avoid capture by the Union, who later used the hospitals.
 The dead are buried in unmarked graves nearby.